jakkra/ZSWatch/README.md

 - [Magnetic 6 pin connector](https://www.aliexpress.com/item/1005002776015559.html?) for charging and programming which connects to a new dock/adapter.
 - Option to make the watch cheaper by using the v1 display without touch.
 - Option to not mount some sensors to save BOM cost.
-- 8MB external flash will is removed due to larger size of u-blox NORA-B10 vs. ANNA-B402, however plenty of flash in new MCU.
+- 8MB external flash is removed due to larger size of u-blox NORA-B10 vs. ANNA-B402, however plenty of flash in new MCU.

 ## Progress on v2
 [Schematic for v2](schematic/ZSWatch-v2-kicad.pdf) is uploaded and should be pretty much final.